decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

     ----------------------------------|-------------
             `--txindex`               | Maintain a full hash-based transaction index which makes all transactions available via the getrawtransaction RPC
             `--droptxindex`           | Deletes the hash-based transaction index from the database on startup and then exits.
-            `--addrindex`             | Maintain a full address-based transaction index which makes the searchrawtransactions RPC available
-            `--dropaddrindex`         | Deletes the address-based transaction index from the database on startup and then exits.
             `--noexistsaddrindex`     | Disable the exists address index, which tracks whether or not an address has even been used.
             `--dropexistsaddrindex`   | Deletes the exists address index from the database on startup and then exits.